spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/cart-feature-walkthrough/cart-module-reference-information.md

 The Cart module in Zed has a cart operation class that handles cart operation requests.
 Each operation does the following:

-* **Expand cart items** — augment cart items with additional data (prices, product details, ProductOptions, …)
+* **Expand cart items** — augment cart items with additional data (prices, product details, ProductOptions, etc.)
-* **Persisting**—storage provider stores items into the database, merges items if same item was added, by default it uses a NonPersistentProvider.
+* **Persisting** — storage provider stores items into the database, merges items if the same item was added.
+By default, it uses a NonPersistentProvider.
-* **Item grouping** — cart uses the item grouper to group items in the cart using a specially crafted group key, which is provided by cart Expander (e.g.: a list containing the same item coming from different merchants should be split into separate groups and shipped separately).
+* **Item grouping** — Cart uses the item grouper to group items in the cart using a specially crafted group key, which is provided by cart Expander (e.g.: a list containing the same item coming from different merchants should be split into separate groups and shipped separately).
 * **Log operation message** — Cart writes to messenger messages which should be returned to Yves (for example: validation messages, success, failure messages).
 * **Cart recalculation** — happens for each operation in cart recalculation.
-Cart amounts are reset and recalculated with new added items.
+Cart amounts are reset and recalculated with newly added items.

 ## Cart persistence providers

 The Cart has different persistence providers in Zed.
 By default, it only modifies current QuoteTransfer and it doesn’t persists the data.
-An example for use case for this is building a cart where the cart items are persisted between log-ins.
-In this case the `StorageProviderInterface` needs to be implemented and the operation dependency must be changed.
+A use case example of this is building a cart where the cart items are persisted between log-ins.
+In this case, the `StorageProviderInterface` needs to be implemented and the operation dependency must be changed.

 ## Cart expanders

 Zed Cart modules can have expander plugins registered.
-Expander plugins expand the cart with additional data such as price information, product information and add product options.
+Expander plugins expand the cart with additional data, such as price information, product information and add product options.

-Currently we ship with a couple of plugins:
+Currently, we ship with a couple of plugins:

 | CART EXPANDER | DESCRIPTION |
 | --- | --- |